schitresh/computer_science/operating_system/8_thread_management.md

   - Application dependent and OS independent
 - Kernel level
   - Have their own thread table to keep track and kernel helps in their management
-  - Slower than user-level, context switch times is more, complex implementation
+  - Slower than user-level, context switch time is more, complex implementation
   - Can schedule multiple threads of the same process on different processors
   - OS dependent